Spring ski trip across Hardangervidda

 Day by day

-Day 1 – Saturday 15th of April – From Oslo to Haukeliseter by bus
+Day 1 – Saturday th – From Oslo to Haukeliseter by bus

 We take the 01.40 pm Haukeliekspressen bus from Oslo bus terminal (Oslo S) and spent the whole afternoon traveling and enjoying the beautiful countryside of Norway.
 We arrive in Haukeliseter at 07.15pm and continue few kilometres until the bus drop us off at Haukeli Fjellstue where we spend the night in cosy mountain cabins.
 Here we finalize our equipment and get ready for the next day.
 Then it’s time to enjoy a warm dinner!